Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A statement of your interest in the position and the company

-Dear [Hiring Manager’s Name]
+Dear [Hiring Manager’s Name],

-I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an extremely skilled and knowledgeable [Your field] I am convinced that I would be the perfect candidate to be considered for this job.
+I am writing to express my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As a highly skilled and experienced individual in [Your profession] I think I’d be the perfect candidate for this position.

-Thank you for your consideration of my application.
-I am looking forward hearing from you.
+Thank you for considering my application.
+I am looking forward to having a conversation with you.

 Sincerely,